yenhoangle/ai201-project1-unofficial-guide-starter-v2026/README.md

      Milestone 5. -->

 **1.**
+I asked Claude to read all the markdown documents under city_guides folder and give an average of paragraph sizes in the corpus.
+It pointed out that sections were divided cleanly by header markdowns and gave the breakdown based on section headings, which gave me the idea to code the chunking logic based on section headings.

 **2.**
+The split_documents function in chunker.py was written with the help of Claude.
+I asked it to implement header-aware chunking while accounting for my custom chunk size and chunk overlap in the config.py file.

 <!-- ── Stretch features ─────────────────────────────────────────────────────
      Doing one?
 Say so here BEFORE you start.
 A feature this README never